JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 #### Rationale
 - Keeping [major version](#major-version) at 0 lets consumers know software is a long way from production-ready.
-- Incrementing only minor version is simple, and so, convenient for quick iterations.
+- Incrementing only minor version is simple, and so convenient for quick iterations.
 Also, doing so does not compromise on an ordered history.

 ## [Pre-Release Phase](https://semver.org/#spec-item-9)